D-CMarshall/MSc_TopicsInSciComp_Coursework/README.md

 This project contains two documents:

 - `Marksheet_230793835.pdf` A PDF document that contains the marks awarded for the coursework on the trinary star system.
+I attained 98% for this element of the module.
 - `Computing Coursework 230793835.ipynb`: A Jupyter Notebook with my answers to the coursework.
 In this document, you will find markdown text around each block of code which gives context to the answers given.